w4bo/AA2526-unibo-mldm/slides/04-datapreparation.md

 # <img src="./img/cs.svg" class="title-icon" /> **Problem**: what if we have too many features?

-> A streaming platform ants to recommend movies based on user preferences.
+> A streaming platform wants to recommend movies based on user preferences.
 >
 > Each movie is represented by a vector of features:
 >